mohaids/tornjak/docs/tornjak-manager-quickstart.md

 kubectl port-forward  -n spire-server svc/spire-tornjak-backend 10000:10000
 ```

+> **TIP:** The `kubectl port-forward` command creates a temporary network connection between your local machine and a service running inside your Kubernetes cluster.
+In this case, it connects port 10000 on your local machine to port 10000 of the Tornjak backend service running in the cluster.
+This allows you to access the Tornjak API at http://localhost:10000 from your local machine without needing to set up more complex networking like Ingress or LoadBalancer services.
+>
+> This command must be run in a separate terminal window because it will continue running in the foreground until you press Ctrl+C to stop it.
+You'll need to keep this terminal open while you're using Tornjak.
+>
+> **Common Issues:**
+> - If you see an error like `Error from server (NotFound): services "spire-tornjak-backend" not found`, make sure you're using the correct namespace with `-n spire-server`.
+> - If you see `unable to listen on port 10000: Listeners failed to create with the following errors: [unable to create listener: Error listen tcp4 127.0.0.1:10000: bind: address already in use]`, it means port 10000 is already being used by another process.
+You can use a different local port like `kubectl port-forward -n spire-server svc/spire-tornjak-backend 20000:10000` which would make the service available at http://localhost:20000 instead.

 ### Step 3: Run the Tornjak Manager

 Go to the Tornjak repo and run the following command: